Nick-Adams-81/dogs2/README.md

 #### Put mapping
 Something that fell through the craks for me was put mapping, I would like to have made the home page inventory update every time you bought something at one of the stores, but again time wasn't on my side for this project.

+There's other things that I would like to have gotten done but the things that I already mentioned are the major ones.

+## Conclusion
+I'd like to say this was a lot of fun, I really enjoy the challenge!
+I hope I didn't go to overboard and take too much creative license.
+I know this isn't exactly how the challenge was supposed to be built, but I wanted to really showcase what i'm capable of, I thank you for allowing me this opportunity!

+Thank you!!!

+* Created by: Nick Adams